chaliy/vscode-handlebars-preview/README.md

 ## Features

-- Live prview for Handlebars templates.
+- Live preview for Handlebars templates.
 Preview updates as you type.
 - Support for fake data.
 Add file `yourtemplate.handlebars.json` to be a context of the template

 ## Example